needle-mirror/com.unity.xr.openxr/Documentation~/index.md

 ## Project validation

-Project validation is a feature OpenXR has to assess configuration correctness of your project depending on the platform you are planning to build for.
+Project validation is a feature the Unity OpenXR package has to assess configuration correctness of your project depending on the platform you are planning to build for.
 Unity will raise errors and warnings at build time if your project is not compatible with OpenXR.

 For more information on how project validation works in OpenXR, see [Project validation](xref:openxr-project-config#project-validation).